-The Benchmark Data & Infrastructure Real Estate SCTR℠ Index measures the performance of publicly-traded real estate securities, including Real Estate Investment Trusts (REITs), of exchange listed companies in the U.S. that primarily are engaged in real estate related businesses within the following business lines: (i) ) Data storage and information management services offering a range of products and services including record management, data management, document management, and data centers (ii) General Infrastructure & Outdoor Media including fiber cables, wireless infrastructure, telecommunications towers, diversified government solutions, outdoor media sites, and energy pipelines (iii) Timber & Farmland real estate specializing in harvesting agriculture, food, feed and selling timber.
+The Benchmark Data & Infrastructure Real Estate SCTR℠ Index measures the performance of publicly-traded real estate securities, including Real Estate Investment Trusts (REITs), of exchange listed companies in the U.S. that primarily are engaged in real estate related businesses within the following business lines: (i) ) Data storage and information management services offering a range of products and services including record management, data management, document management, and data centers (ii) General Infrastructure & Outdoor Media including fiber cables, wireless infrastructure, telecommunications towers, diversified government solutions, outdoor media sites.

 Data center REITs and cell tower REITs are the backbone of technology real estate and power the internet of things from self-driving cars to online video, social networking and mobile data traffic driving intense demand.

 Data and Infrastructure real estate serve as the foundation of online commerce, cloud computing, artificial intelligence, and construction of mission-critical communications infrastructure such as fiber optics, wireless towers and ground leases making the SCTR relatively insensitive to downswings in the economic cycle.

 Competition has been limited, as building these facilities is capital and technology intensive; even major users have desired to “partner” with the developers and owners of these properties.
 Demand is driven by corporate users with increasing power and connectivity needs making for long lease terms, which provide for cash flow stability.